 Turri is a traditional drink from the Indian subcontinent made using dried nuts, dates, milk, and coconut.
-It is popularly served during the holy month of Ramzan (A Muslim festival) as it gives instant energy to the body.
-Here is how to make it.
+It is popularly served during the holy month of Ramzan (A Muslim festival) as it gives instant energy to the body (vegetarian, gluten-free).

 Turri is a healthy and nutritious drink from the Indian subcontinent.
 It is made using dried nuts, coconut, dates, and milk and is popularly served during the month of Ramazan (A Muslim fasting festival).

 Turri is mostly served for sehri which means before the onset of the fast.
 This drink keeps you full for a long time and gives enough energy to the body to sail through the entire day without having any food and water.

 It is also a great drink for pregnant and lactating mothers.

 Turri can be served hot or chilled.
 You can easily scale the recipe as per your requirements.